-At the research facility located in Peenemünde, Wernher von Braun oversaw the development of the Nazis V-1 and V-2 rockets and the V-3 cannon.
+Travel along the Baltic coast by boat to the research facility in Peenemünde where Wernher von Braun oversaw the development of the Nazis V-1 and V-2 rockets and the V-3 cannon.
 Over 60,000 forced laborers built the site while the Nazis tested their terror weapons.
 Despite von Braun's membership in the Nazi Party and rank of lieutenant in the SS, he received an invitation to come to the United States in 1945 as part of Operation Paperclip.
-Von Braun contributed to the US space program with the US Army and transferred to NASA in 1958 where he was the first director of the Marshall Space Flight Center in Huntsville, AL. A tour of the facility includes the science and technical museum located in the former power plant and a coach tour viewing the remains of the larger facility, which was mostly destroyed after the war.
-Return to Binz this evening and visit the remnants of the Nazi recreation facility at Prora.
-This nearly three-mile-long complex was a centerpiece of the Nazi "Strength through Joy" leisure program.
+Von Braun contributed to the US space program with the US Army and transferred to NASA in 1958, where he was the first director of the Marshall Space Flight Center in Huntsville, Alabama.
+A tour of the facility includes the science and technical museum located in the former power plant and the remains of the larger facility, which was mostly destroyed after the war.
+Accommodations: Travel Charme Kurhaus Binz (B) Left: A rocket at Peenemünde.
+Top Right: Transport of a V2 (aggregate 4) rocket on the trailer of a half track vehicle in Peenemünde. ©Federal Archives collection courtesy of Bundesarchiv.
+Bottom Right: Tour guests cruise the Baltic coast from Binz to Peenemünde.
+PRORA AND SZCZEZIN

+Depart Binz this morning and visit the remnants of the Nazi recreation facility at Prora.
+This nearly 3-mile-long complex was a centerpiece of the Nazi "Strength through Joy" leisure program.
 Construction ceased in 1939 as the war redirected most of the materials away from Prora.
-Enjoy dinner with the group this evening in Binz.
-Accommodations: Travel Charme Kurhaus Binz (B) Photo Left: A rocket at Peenemü.
-Photo Top Right: Transport of a V2 (aggregate 4) rocket on the trailer of a half track vehicle in Peenemünde. ©Federal Archives collection courtesy of Bundesarchiv.
-Photo Bottom Right: A group of officers and Nazi leaders, including Joseph Goebbels and Albert Speer (with bracelet "Org.
-Todt"), looking up at the sky in Peenemünde, August 17 or 18, 1943. day six
+Enjoy lunch with the group in Szczecin.
 Known as Stettin when the city was part of Germany, Szczecin was home to 135 forced labor camps during World War II.
 One of the most significant facilities in the area was the Politz Synthetic Oil refinery to the north of Szczecin.
-During the height of its production, the refinery produced 15% of Germany's oil.
+During the height of its production, the refinery produced 15 percent of Germany's oil.
 The refinery was the target of numerous bombing raids from 1944-45, including a 1,000 bomber raid on the night of February 8-9, 1945.
 The Soviets overran and dismantled much of the site at the end of the war, leaving the skeletons of the buildings visible.
-In Szczecin, visit the city's underground, where bomb shelters enabled the German citizens to escape from the raids.
-End the day at the Szczecin National Museum Dialogue Center, which features exhibits on World War II and the Cold War.
-Accommodations: Grand Park Hotel Szczecin (B, L, R, D) Photo Top and Bottom Right: Remains of the Politz Synthetic Oil Refinery near Szczecin, Poland.
-Courtesy of Nathan Huegen.
-Photo Bottom Left: Bomb attack in Stettin during World War II.
-Courtesy of Sueddeutsche Zeitung Photo/Alamy Stock Photo.
-COASTAL ARTILLERY
+Accommodations: Grand Park Hotel Szczecin (B, L, D) Top: Aerial view of the ruins Prora, Germany.
+Courtesy of blickwinkel/Alamy Stock Photo.
+Bottom Left: Tour group photo after lunch in Szczecin.
+Bottom Right: Remnants of the Politz Synthetic Oil Refinery.
+DAY SEVEN COASTAL ARTILLERY

-Today's excursion heads north toward Swinoujscie.
-A V-3 site explains the long-range cannon filled with multiple explosive charges that, in theory, would allow projectiles to hit the UK from continental Europe.
+Today's excursion heads north toward Świnoujście.
+A V-3 site explains the long-range cannon filled with multiple explosive charges that, in theory, would allow projectiles to hit the United Kingdom from continental Europe.
 The V-3 was used in combat against the Allies in Luxembourg during the Battle of the Bulge.
 After lunch, continue to Battery Goeben.
-Take a two kilometer hike through the forests east of Swinoujscie, and discover trenches that lead to several gun positions and a large observation tower.
+Take a 2-kilometer hike through the forests east of Świnoujście, and discover trenches that lead to several gun positions and a large observation tower.
 Constructed in 1938, the cannons at Battery Goeben never fired.
-In 1940, the Germans moved the cannons to Norway leaving the casemates at Goeben vacant.
+In 1940, the Germans moved the cannons to Norway, leaving the casemates at Goeben vacant.
 Alternatively, remain in Szczecin today and tour the historic city center independently.
-Accommodations: Grand Park Hotel Szczecin (B, L) Photo Left: Battery Goeben circa 1938.
-Photo Right: Modern day view of Battery Goeben, which houses a museum in the old command bunker and serves as an observation tower.
-Courtesy of The National WWII Museum.
-ITINERARY DAY EIGHT
+Accommodations: Grand Park Hotel Szczecin (B, L) Above Left: Battery Goeben circa 1938.
+Above Right: Modern day view of Battery Goeben.
+DAY EIGHT THE POMERANIAN WALL